Sarpong128/alx-low_level_programming/README.md

-Solutions to tasks on Function pointers
+Solutions to C Programming Task